mongodb/docs-meta/source/style-guide/includes/terms/o.rst

    on-premises
      **off-premises**

-     :icon-fa4:`times-circle` Avoid these terms when you distinguish non-Atlas deployments.
+     :icon-fa4:`times-circle` Avoid using these terms to distinguish non-Atlas deployments.
 To distinguish non-Atlas deployments, use :term:`self-managed`.

-     When you use *on-premises* in other contexts, use the term to distinguish local computing (in which resources are located on a customer's own site) from remote computing (in which resources are provided partially or totally through the cloud).
-Always hyphenate.
-     *Premises* is plural; don't use *on-premise* or *off-premise*.
+     Use *on-premises* to distinguish local computing (in which resources are located on a customer's own site) from remote computing (in which resources are provided partially or totally through the cloud).
+Always hyphenate. *Premises* is plural; don't use *on-premise* or *off-premise*.

      .. list-table::
         :widths: 50 50